 You have planned your work.
 Now, as the saying goes, you must work your plan.
 There are forty working days of planned writing, which will produce between 40 and 240 paragraphs.
 (That’s between 1 and 6 journal articles worth of prose.)
 You don’t have to know what all 240 of them will say at the start of the period, of course.
 But you do have to know what you will write the day before you write it.

 The day before each writing day, articulate the key sentence of each paragraph you will write tomorrow.
 That is, write down one thing you know in a clear, declarative sentence, which you will support, elaborate or defend tomorrow.
 If you’ve got two hours of writing planned tomorrow, you’ll need four key sentences today.

 Decide on these key sentences at the end of the working day, when you’re not going to learn anything new.
 Reaffirm your commitment to write during the particular half-hours you’ve booked into your calendar.
 No matter how many hours you’re planning to write, don’t spend more than ten minutes on this end-of-day planning exercise.

 At the end of the eight-week period, count how many paragraphs you’ve written.
 Compare this with your plan.
 Learn from this.
-Make a better plan for next time, as needed.
+As needed, make a better plan for next time.

 Repeat.
 Eight weeks at a time.
 32 weeks out of the year.
 Year in, year out.